 - Do I need to have a Bachelor’s Degree in Engineering to apply?

-No, a previous degree in engineering is not required for admission, and there are not any required course prerequisites.
-If you are admitted without a bachelor’s degree (or equivalent) in engineering, you would be required to take some background courses to help you prepare for the graduate level work – those courses are listed on page 8 of this Guidance Manual For Graduate Students and their Advisors.
+No. A previous degree in engineering is not required for admission, and there are technically not any required courses for admission.
+If you are admitted without a bachelor’s degree (or equivalent) in engineering, you would be required to take some background courses to help you prepare for the graduate level work – those courses are listed on page 9 of the Guidance Manual For Graduate Students and their Advisors.
 You can take these background courses prior to or after admission to our program.